GreyNoise-Intelligence/greynoise-siemplify/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: "🐞 Bug Report"
+name: '🐞 Bug Report'
-about: Reporting a bug title: ''
+about: Reporting a bug
+title: ''
 labels: 'bug'
+assignees: 'bradchiappetta'
 ---

 <!--- Provide a general summary of the issue in the Title above -->